 If you’re looking for a more affordable organic sofa, Futon Shop also offers futon sofas.
 Check their futon sofa frame made from solid wood with a low VOC finish ($687) and combine it with a 100% natural and organic futon (price between $400 and $800).
 This sleeper sofa frame can be easily converted into a full-size bed, so you can also use it as a non-toxic guest bed.

 Innovation Furniture was founded in Denmark in the 1980s.
 The company offers a selection of non toxic sofas, sectionals and sofa beds.
 They use polyester, solid wood, and steel in their designs. they offer different sofa filling options, among them, natural latex foam and Oeko-Tex certified fiber fill.

 The company is dedicated to being as environmentally friendly as possible by maximizing waste recycling and reducing their packaging to the minimum.
-Their timeless designs and a wide selection of fabrics and colors makes them a perfect match for a contemporary home.
+Their timeless designs and a wide selection of fabrics and colors make them a perfect match for a contemporary home.

 Read More: Where to buy a non-toxic bed frame?